youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### update_access_policy

-Updates an existing access policy that specifies an identity's access to an AWS IoT SiteWise Monitor portal or project resource.
+Updates an existing access policy that specifies an identity's access to an IoT SiteWise Monitor portal or project resource.

 Type annotations for `boto3.client("iotsitewise").update_access_policy` method.